zhengjia/sinatra-explained/app/tutorial_1/tutorial_1.md

         RUBY
       end
     end

     delegate :get, :patch, :put, :post, :delete, :head, :options, :template, :layout, :before, :after, :error, :not_found, :configure, :set, :mime_type, :enable, :disable, :use, :development?, :test?, :production?,
              :helpers, :settings

     class << self
       attr_accessor :target
     end

     self.target = Application
   end
 ```

 When I try to find the executing path of an app or library, I'd look at the hook methods like `Module#included`, `Class#inherited`.
 But Sinatra::Delegator doesn't have any of those.
 We know when include 'SomeModule' is called, all instance methods of SomeModule are included in the calling class.
 At a glance it seems there is no instance methods in Sinatra::Delegator, which is false.
 I would then look at code that's run immediately, i.e., code not in method definitions.
 Here the delegate method is run when `require 'sinatra/base'` is called.
 The delegate method defines on Sinatra::Delegator a bunch of private instance methods including the get method.
 Note that the scope inside `self.delegate` is still the Delegator class; the newly defined methods become instance methods of Sinatra::Delegator, instead of class methods of `Sinatra::Delegator`.
 When include Sinatra::Delegator is called these instance methods are included to the top level of current app.
 This answers the question we asked: the `get` method is available to the current app as an instance method.

 The technique used here is to dynamically define a new set of instance methods, include them as instance methods to the current app, and then delegate calls to them to the corresponding class methods on `Sinatra::Delegator.target`, i.e. `Sinatra::Application`.
 Since Sinatra::Application is a subclass of Sinatra::Base, it has all the class methods of Sinatra::Base.
 If you are not familiar with the eval syntax, here is a good reference http://olabini.com/blog/2008/01/ruby-antipattern-using-eval-without-positioning-information/.
-Otherwise the syntax in the Delegator module is straitforward.
+Otherwise the syntax in the Delegator module is straightforward.
 The reason we have the Sinatra::Delegator module is that it picks some of the class methods from Sinatra::Base and make them available to the current app.
 Finally the source code annotation at the top of the Delegator module makes sense, and we know why get is available in the current app.
 We will explain other delegated methods defined here in later tutorials as we encounter them.

 After we define a route with the get method, the server starts.
 Let's see how that happens.
 There are a lot of default settings going on and we only look at some of them for now.

 It all starts with the `at_exit` method in `sinatra/lib/sintra/main.rb`. at_exit is a `Kernal` method that runs the block when the current app exits.

 ```ruby
   require 'sinatra/base'

   module Sinatra
     class Application < Base

       # we assume that the first file that requires 'sinatra' is the
       # app_file. all other path related options are calculated based
       # on this path by default.
       set :app_file, caller_files.first || $0

       set :run, Proc.new { $0 == app_file }

       if run? && ARGV.any?
         require 'optparse'
         OptionParser.new { |op|